websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/catalogs/configuring-catalog-permissions.md

 1. Select the desired Permissions; at the very least, all _General Permissions_ and _Resource Permissions_.
 1. Click _Save_ when finished.

-The new Catalog Manager role received the minimum connections to view the Catalog and Products menu.
+The new Catalog Manager role receives the minimum permissions to view the Catalog and Products menu.
 Users with this role are now able to access the _Control Panel_ &rarr; _Commerce_ &rarr; _Catalogs_ and _Products_ menus.

 ## Configuring a Catalog's Permissions